When gold was found in Australia, people came from far away.

 Life at the goldfields

 The space where someone was digging was called a 'claim'.
 To keep their claim, a person had to work on it every day except Sunday, so if no one was working a claim, someone else would take it.
 That was called claim jumping.
+A few women came with their husbands and worked with them searching for gold, and some single women came to search for gold for themselves.
+Women could dig for gold without having to pay for a licence.

 At the diggings, the gullies were filled with claims, and so the higher ground nearby soon became huge campsites.
 People lived in tents at first, but later on huts made from canvas, wood and bark were built.
 Gradually there were stores and traders and other amenities, but life remained hard.
 Food and other goods had to be brought in by cart and so were very expensive.The settlements were all rather makeshift and temporary.
 Gold buyers and traders set up stores.
 Hotels and boarding houses were established, built of wood and lined with calico.
 The government camps were made of wood, and included a jail and accommodation for the soldiers.
 At some goldfields there were even theatres where travelling performers entertained the diggers.